mapbox/stickler/packages/stickler-core/README.md

     // Prevent Flow annotations from breaking ESLint.
     // Uses babel-eslint and the base eslint-plugin-flowtype rules.
     flow: boolean,
-    // ES2015 modules (import/export).
-    'es-module': boolean,
-    // CommonJS modules.
-Node configs already incorporate this; so use
-    // this module for browser configs.
-    'cjs-module': boolean,
+    sourceType: 'cjs' | 'esm',
     // Maybe this one should be on by default in __tests__ directories.
     jest: boolean,
     // Code for the browser, not Node.
 The React config already
     // incorporates this.
     browser: boolean,
     // Only one node option is allowed.
-    // node reads from the "engines" field in package.json.
+    // If the value is true, it reads from the "engines" field in package.json.
-    // The others are useful if for some reason you don't specify an engine.
+    // If for some reason you don't specify an engine, you can use a number.
-    node: boolean,
-    node6: boolean,
-    node8: boolean,
-    react: boolean,
+    // A truthy node value will set sourceType to cjs.
+    node: boolean | 6 | 8,
     xss: boolean,
     // Add custom ESLint stuff.
 You won't be able to install your own
     // plugins, but all of the rules from plugins used above will be available
     // at @mapbox/stickler/{pluginName}/{ruleName},
     // e.g. @mapbox/stickler/react/no-whatever.
-    eslintConfig: {..}
+    eslintConfig: {..},
+    // Override the configuration for files that match specific globs.
+    // I think only linting changes will be necessary.
+This is to allow
+    // for different flavors of JS in different directories (e.g. React
+    // in only some places, Node in some places but ES2015 imports in others).
+    // This will replace the need to create nested & cascading .eslintrc files.
+    overrides: [
+      {
+        files: [..],
+        ...jsLint
+      }
+    ]
   },
   // Toggle Prettier formatting of JS.
 On by default.
   jsFormat: boolean,